- Storage Solutions

 Healthcare in Australia

 Healthcare should always be a concern when moving abroad.
 The public healthcare system in Australia is called Medicare and is renowned for being of great quality.
 For Brits hoping to move abroad, you’ll be happy to know that the UK and Australia have reciprocal healthcare agreements, meaning that you’ll be able to access the public healthcare system for free.
+It is important to note that this agreement covers essential and emergency medical care only, and GP visits, prescriptions, and procedures come at a cost.

-Note that many Australians choose to opt for private healthcare for a higher level of coverage and care, which might be available through a working position based in the country.
+Many Australians choose to opt for private healthcare for a higher level of coverage and care, which might be available through a working position based in the country.

 Am I Allowed to Move Back to the UK From Australia?